-8% migrant's origin that cause them to make
+migrant's origin that cause them to make

 Most common reported challenges1 Respondents were also asked to identify specific challenges they faced at the personal, household and community levels to support the understanding of how drivers of migration might affect individuals at different levels in different ways.
-Ninety per cent of potential migrants reported facing personal challenges during the six months prior to the interview.
+Ninety-nine per cent of potential migrants reported facing personal challenges during the six months prior to the interview.
 Insufficient income was the most commonly reported primary personal challenge.
 Financial problem/debt was the most commonly reported secondary personal challenge.
-At the household level, 98 per cent of potential migrants reported facing challenges.
+At the household level, 99 per cent of potential migrants reported facing challenges.
 As with personal challenges, insufficient income was the most common primary household challenge.
-Health problems/illness was the most cited secondary household challenge.
-At the community level, 98 per cent of potential migrants reported that their communities faced challenges.
-The most common challenge cited was a lack of jobs.
+Financial problems were the most common secondary household challenge.
+At the community level, 99 per cent of potential migrants reported that their communities faced challenges.
+Respondents most frequently cited a lack of job as their primary community level challenge.

 1 These questions were only asked to respondents who responded "yes" to whether they experienced challenges for each level.

+MIGRANT PERCEPTIONS OF LOCAL SERVICES

+CHUADANGA

-MIGRANT PERCEPTIONS OF LOCAL SERVICES BRAHMANBARIA 1=very poor 2=poor 3=average 4=good 5=very good
+1=very poor 2=poor 3=average 4=good 5=very good